fish-shell/fish-shell/doc_src/language.rst

 To get a listing of all currently started jobs, use the :ref:`jobs <cmd-jobs>` command.
 These listed jobs can be removed with the :ref:`disown <cmd-disown>` command.

-Note that functions cannot be started in the background.
+At the moment, functions cannot be started in the background.
 Functions that are stopped and then restarted in the background using the :ref:`bg <cmd-bg>` command will not execute correctly.

 .. _syntax-function: